Hamidu68/dnn-acceleration/output/README.md

 # output
-### Store produced code after running run.py (for now, just software code)
+### Save produced code after running run.sh (for now, it generates software code)

-By running run.py, the c code of that network is created in the folder named model that we are using.
+&nbsp;&nbsp;&nbsp;&nbsp;By running run.py, the c code of that network is created in the folder named model that we are using.

 In each folder,
 ```